1

 How much do payroll manager jobs pay per year?

-As of Jul 6, 2026, the average yearly pay for payroll manager in Renton, WA is $100,555.00, according to ZipRecruiter salary data.
+As of Aug 18, 2026, the average yearly pay for payroll manager in Renton, WA is $100,555.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $79,900.00 and $117,000.00 per year, depending on experience, location, and employer.

-What do you do as a payroll manager?
+What is a payroll manager?

-What are the key skills and qualifications needed to thrive as a Payroll Manager, and why are they important?
+What are the key skills and qualifications needed to thrive as a payroll manager, and why are they important?

 To thrive as a Payroll Manager, you need strong knowledge of payroll regulations, tax laws, and accounting principles, often backed by a degree in finance or accounting and relevant experience.
 Familiarity with payroll software (such as ADP or Paychex), HR information systems, and professional certifications like CPP (Certified Payroll Professional) are typically required.
 Exceptional attention to detail, problem-solving abilities, and strong communication skills help Payroll Managers stand out.
 These skills and qualifications are crucial for ensuring accurate payroll processing, regulatory compliance, and effective team leadership.

-How does a Payroll Manager typically collaborate with other departments to ensure accurate and timely payroll processing?
+How does a payroll manager typically collaborate with other departments to ensure accurate and timely payroll processing?

 Payroll Managers regularly coordinate with Human Resources and Finance teams to gather accurate employee data, such as new hires, terminations, benefit deductions, and salary changes.
 They also work closely with IT to ensure payroll systems are functioning correctly and with compliance teams to meet legal and tax requirements.
 Effective communication and collaboration are essential for resolving discrepancies quickly and maintaining seamless payroll cycles.
 This cross-departmental interaction offers Payroll Managers a comprehensive view of organizational operations and strengthens their problem-solving skills.